What is an invoice reminder?

 Tips and tricks for being more effective with debtor management

-An invoice reminder is sent out to a debtor to remind him to pay an invoice.
+An invoice reminder, or payment reminder, is sent out to a debtor to remind him to pay an invoice.
 There are three types of invoice reminders.

 The second type of invoice reminder is a couple of days before an invoice’s due date.
 In some businesses this is considered rude.
 That is why an invoice reminder before its due date isn’t used very often.
 In other cases, when there are sanctions on late payments, it can be helpful to remind a debtor of an upcoming sanction.